H1d3r/rssh-rs/readme.md

 ## Building from Source

 1. `rssh-rs` (**dll_rs.shc.dll**) is intended to be built with [@hasherezade's](https://github.com/hasherezade) [pe_to_shellcode](https://github.com/hasherezade/pe_to_shellcode).
 Be sure to download the `pe2shc.exe` binary and add it to your system path before building from source.
-2. Build the BOF project included in the `bof-vs` directory with Visual Studio.
-Two pre-compiled versions of this BOF is included in this repository as `bof-vs/x64/Release/bof.x64.o.orig` and `bof-vs/x64/Release/bof.x64.o`. `bof.x64.o.orig` can be used to restore the BOF to its original condition without having to use Visual Studio.

 One the above is complete, you can build with Cargo: